Flinders Peak Group: Water catchment

 The range drains into both the Bremer River Basin (sub-basin of Brisbane River Basin) and via Teviot Brook into the Logan River Basin (sub-basin of Logan-Albert River Basin).
 Teviot Brook is a major tributary of the Logan River that also supplies water to Wyaralong Dam.

 Land ownership and control

 The Flinders-Goolman Conservation Estate is a collection of freehold and public land that is either owned or controlled by Ipswich City Council.
 The estate is not a protected area under the Nature Conservation Act 1992.

 The Flinders Peak Conservation Park is entirely surrounded by (and separate from) the Flinders-Coolman Conservation Estate.
 The Conservation Park is controlled by the Queensland Department of Environment and Resource Management with the trustee being Ipswich City Council.

+Mount Perry Conservation Park is located near Mount Perry in the Logan City Council local government area.
+The conservation Park was formerly managed by the Beaudesert shire council.
+Today it is controlled by the Queensland Parks and Wildlife Service, with the trustee being the Logan City Council.

 Public access

 Flinders Peak track

 Flinders Peak Track, used to access Flinders Peak, was closed to the general public by Ipswich City Council in November 2009 in the interest of public safety.
 One section of the track was deemed too difficult for the general public to negotiate so Council are endeavouring to re-align it for safer public access.
 All other tracks within the Estate have remained open.
 Some social commentators question the reason why the Flinders Peak Track is closed.
 It has since been reopened, with a slight detour to avoid the difficult section.